OPT-Mimic: Imitation of Optimized Trajectories for Dynamic Quadruped Behaviors: RESULTS

 \subsection{RL Training}

-Using the imitation-based RL training environment outlined in Section \ref{section:rl}, we trained network controllers for all four motions.
+Using the imitation-based RL training environment outlined in Section \ref{section:rl}, we trained network policies for all four motions.
+Training the policies shown in the supplemental video took roughly 10 hours on a 12-core 3.8GHz workstation with an RTX 3070 GPU.
 Although the velocity and feedforward torques could in principle improve training performance through feeding it directly to the PD+torque controller through the feedforward configurations illustrated in Fig. \ref{figure:feedforward_config}, we did not observe significant differences in RL training speeds across the feedforward configurations considered.
-In contrast, we observed a large difference in training performance through using reference motions from trajectory optimization as opposed to the kinematic motion sketch used as the initial guess for the optimization, as our RL environment completely failed to train the 180-backflip motion using the kinematic sketch trajectory.
+In contrast, using kinematic motion sketch trajectories as the RL training reference completely failed to train the 180-backflip and front-hop motions on our RL environment, demonstrating the necessity of using trajectory optimization as reference.
+Additionally, running optimized trajectories open loop on the robot without RL training does not work, as these motions were optimized for the simplified SRB model.